Name

 About me

 I’m Tom Churchman.
-I design systems and write code… then rewrite the code to make it simpler.
+I design systems and write code.

 In my daily life I focus on computer science.
 For a brief moment in my past I was drawn to physics, but fondness of exploring computer systems won out.
 Some of the mathematical thinking has stuck, which I find to be a useful tool in system design.